By working faithfully eight hours a day you may eventually get to be boss and work twelve hours a day.”

 Let’s evaluate where I went wrong, and maybe you won’t make the same mistakes that I did.

-I wasn’t where my customers were.
+- I wasn’t where my customers were.
 I say this in both a physical and metaphorical way.
 First, we did a lot of government contracting; yet, we were not that close to a central location where government contracting actually happened.
 Business in the government gets done on the backs of relationships, and no matter what government agency small business representatives parrot to you, the people who hire others in the government are just as subject to anchoring biases as anyone else, so they go with those whom they know.
 Why shouldn’t they?
 It’s a risk reduction strategy that they employ just like the rest of us do.
-However, to get to those buyers to the state where they feel lower risk, it requires relationship building.
+However, getting those buyers to the state where they feel lower risk, requires relationship building.
 I should have spent 2-3 days a week in Washington, DC, but I didn’t.
 We also weren’t where our customers were in a metaphorical way.
-When we first started out, we were a general IT services company, which meant that not only were we everything to everyone, we were also nothing to anyone.
+When we first started out, we were a general IT services company, which meant that not only were we everything to everyone, but we were also nothing to anyone.
 I failed to listen to what the customers and our potential customers truly wanted to enable us to focus on solving those problems, meaning…

-We didn’t find a true niche soon enough.
+- We didn’t find a true niche soon enough.
 Since we were such generalists, we really never stood out for anything.
 It wasn’t until my partner got an offer to co-author a book with a well-known publisher that we got our first chance to really stake a claim in expertise in any one area.
 Previously, we’d been a jack of all trades and masters of none.
 People are willing to pay more for expertise and focus.
 It’s fine to see your general practitioner for your annual physical, but when you need to get a quadruple bypass, you’re going to a cardiologist, not your GP.
 It got a lot easier to tell our story when we could say what sort of specific customer problems we could solve.
-“Searching for red shoes on Zappos and you see black shoes in the results page?
+“Searching for red shoes on Zappos and you see black shoes on the results page?
 We can fix that!” is much more compelling than “whatever software development you need” is.

-I let us rest on laurels.
-Whenever we’d land a big client or a big project, there was almost a palpable sigh of relief which preceded the excitement of doing the work.
+- I let us rest on laurels.
+Whenever we’d land a big client or a big project, there was almost a palpable sigh of relief that preceded the excitement of doing the work.
 However, just because the trough was full for a few months didn’t mean that it couldn’t go dry again.
 As the primary rainmaker in the company, I should have stopped long enough to celebrate and then gotten right back to work finding the next big deal.

-We grew too quickly when our customer list wasn’t diversified.
+- We grew too quickly when our customer list wasn’t diversified.
 Just as diversification of uncorrelated investments usually provides lower volatility in your returns, so too does the concept work in business.
 When you’re a small business owner and you land a big fish, it’s all you can do not to get sucked into a vortex of only serving that one client, especially when it’s your first large client.
 Still, having one client, no matter how big and how happy that client is with you, means that if the client no longer needs your services or products, your source of income has just dried up.
-Instead of realizing this and leveraging our great work and great project to go land more, I simply extrapolated into the future and assumed that the gravy train would ride on forever.
+Instead of realizing this and leveraging our great work and great project to land more, I simply extrapolated into the future and assumed that the gravy train would ride on forever.
 Remember, vision is not the same as execution.
 Because I was so bedazzled by our initial success, I helped us hire people in anticipation of the next wave of work, and when that next wave didn’t come as soon as we thought it would, we were left with a lot of overhead.

 If you are everyone to everyone in business, then you are nothing to anyone.